dell/terraform-provider-powerscale/docs/resources/synciq_global_settings.md

 limitations under the License.
 */

 # Available actions: Create and  Update updates the syncIQ  global settings.
 Delete will delete the state file.
-Import action is also available
+Import action is also available.
 # After `terraform apply` of this example file will update the settings according to the attributes set in the config

 # PowerScale SynIQ global settings allows you to manage the global settings on the Powerscale array